mikisvaz/rbbt/tutorial/map_reduce/index.md

 In order to 'reduce' the results from each block into an object, you can specify the object with the `into` parameter.
-The object must be a Hash (or TSV), in which case it will expect a pair of `key` and `value` as a return from the block, or is can be anything that responds to `<<`, such as Array, Set, or Stream.
+The object must be a Hash (or TSV), in which case it will expect a pair of `key` and `value` as a return from the block; or another hash, which will be added by `Hash#merge!`, except for `double` TSV object in which the method `TSV#merge_zip` is used.
+The object can also be anything that responds to `<<`, such as Array, Set, or Stream.
 Access to the resource is protected using a mutex when using `threads`.
 When using `cpus`, the return value is piped back to the master process, which performs the addition.

 Bellow you can see an example of the syntax.
 Note that in this example, since it is so simple, using cpus is counter-productive, due to the overhead of